colemanserious/gobot/platforms/raspi/README.md

 ### Special note for Raspian Wheezy users

-The go vesion installed from the default package repositories is very old and will not compile gobot.
+The go version installed from the default package repositories is very old and will not compile gobot.
 You can install go 1.4 as follows:

 ```bash
 $ wget -O - http://dave.cheney.net/paste/go1.4.linux-arm~multiarch-armv6-1.tar.gz|sudo tar -xzC /usr/local -f -